jaredl531/employee-skill-searcher/README.md

 1. Replace the photos in the Employee-Photos folder with photos of your own employees.
 The code is written to read these as first-last.jpg at the moment.

 2. Edit all of the dictionaries in peopleTags.js so that they are applicable to your company's staff.
 The Slack IDs may take some digging to find but I promise you, they are retrievable.
+They're also totally mandatory because they're related to feature #3 at the bottom of this README and you don't really need to have that.

 3. That's pretty much it.